 Always looking to help others, Roberta Gibson Pevear embarked on a long career of community service.
 She was a member of the New Hampshire House of Representatives from 1979 to 1988, and was instrumental in the development of an evacuation plan for the Seabrook Station nuclear power plant in New Hampshire, which she considers a professional highlight.
 While in the government, Ms. Pevear served as the Clerk of the Environment and Agricultural Committee.
-She also has experience as the Commissioner of the Rockingham Planning Commission and the New Hampshire Planning Commission, as well as the Chairman of Rockingham County Home and a Civil Defense Director for Hampton Falls, N.H.
+She also has experience as the Commissioner of the Rockingham Planning Commission and the New Hampshire Planning Commission, as well as the Chairman of Rockingham County Home and a Civil Defense Director for Hampton Falls, New Hampshire.

 Ms. Pevear’s hard work and dedication have not gone unnoticed.
 She was named Inspirational Woman of the Year by the Women’s Radio Network in 2014 and won the Woman of the Year Award from the National Association of Professional Women in 2013, the Seacoast Retired Senior Service Award in 1985, and the Community Citizen Award by Hampton Falls Grange in 1982.
-Further, she was featured in the May 2017 issue of American Legion Auxiliary Magazine, as well as in numerous editions of Who’s Who in America, Who’s Who in American Politics, Who’s Who in the East, Who’s Who in the World, and Who’s Who of American Women.
+Further, she was featured in the May 2017 issue of American Legion Auxiliary Magazine, as well as in numerous editions of Who’s Who in America, Who’s Who in American Politics, Who’s Who in the East, Who’s Who in the World and Who’s Who of American Women.

 Now in retirement, Ms. Pevear enjoys pursuing writing, portrait painting and genealogy.
 One of her proudest moments was co-editing a Civil War true story, “Write Quick: War and A Woman’s Life in Letters,” which is more than 500 pages.
-It is currently in development as a film, to be called “Heartache: A Woman and the Civil War,” and is available in the State House Library and DAR Library in Washington D.C.